 The Work at height definition – The official regulations define working at height as working at a place where the worker could potentially fall a distance that is liable to cause injury to them.
 This could be above ground level, such as on a ladder or scaffolding, or it could be below ground level such as working in a mine shaft or a well.
 Also, working at height could apply to moving around the workplace on anything that could cause injury if the employee were to fall off of it.

 Reducing the Risks of Working at Height

-Any activity in the workplace that meets these regulations should be subjected to a risk assessment, in accordance with the proper health and safety regulations.
+Any activity in the workplace that meets these regulations should be subjected to a working at heights risk assessment, in accordance with the proper health and safety regulations.
 The risks involved need to be identified and eliminated and suitable control measures need to be introduced.

 Here are some important points for employers to know about working at heights:

 - It is important to hold a working at heights certificate or qualification so that employees know they have received the appropriate and proper training.
 They will be more knowledgeable and skilful in doing their jobs, and also ensure the safety of their fellow colleagues.